Private foundations also ask for grant applications for projects. We call these Private Funders.

-You should always have some support material to serve your application, regardless of what the grant is asking.
+You should always have some support material to serve your application, regardless of what the grant is asking for.
 It is important to remember that these materials are there to support your written narrative.
 It is worth investing time and money into creating support materials that support your vision and relate to your application.
 Think about what you will be submitting as support material early on in the grant writing process.
-Sometimes you are unable to show exact materials that reference your idea, in these situations it is best to share materials that support your artistic ideas or show your artistic capacity.
+Sometimes you are unable to show exact materials that reference your idea - in these situations it is best to share materials that support your artistic ideas more generally or show your artistic capacity.

 - Video - if it is not mandatory, ask yourself if it is necessary to include.
-It is recommended that your video be no longer than 3mins.
-Ensure your video is edited to the sections you want the jury or peer assessment to see, or point to the specific section of your video that the jury or peer assessment should look at.
+It is recommended that your video be no longer than 3 min.
+Ensure your video is linked to the sections you want the jury or peer assessment to see, or identify the specific section of your video that the jury or peer assessment should look at.
 Video quality should be good and not grainy.
 Include audio description, ASL and scripting.

-- Music Samples - not always necessary.
+- Music/Audio Samples - not always necessary.
 If the project is a musical, or music-based, you should most definitely have some samples of the music.

 - Script - send in your best 20 pages (or so).
 You are encouraged to then give context to the scene that the jury is going to read.
 They do not need the entire script.